temporalio/documentation/kb/prometheus-grafana-setup-cloud.md

 3. Enter a name for your Temporal Cloud metrics data source, such as _Temporal Cloud metrics_.
 4. In the **HTTP section**, paste the URL that was generated in the Observability section on the Temporal Cloud UI.
 5. In the **Auth section**, enable **TLS Client Auth**.
 6. In the **TLS/SSL Auth Details** section, paste the end-entity certificate and key.
-Note that the end-entity certificate used here must chain with the root CA certificates used in your [Temporal Cloud observability setup](#temporal-cloud-metrics-setup).
+Note that the end-entity certificate used here must be part of the certificate chain with the root CA certificates used in your [Temporal Cloud observability setup](#temporal-cloud-metrics-setup).
 7. Select **Save and test** to ensure the data source is working properly.

-If you see issues in setting this data source, verify that your end-entity and root CA certificates are chained, and you are setting the correct certificates in your Temporal Cloud observability setup and in the TLS authentication in Grafana.
+If you see issues in setting this data source, verify your CA certificate chain, and that you are setting the correct certificates in your Temporal Cloud observability setup and in the TLS authentication in Grafana.

 To add the SDK metrics Prometheus endpoint that we configured in the [SDK metrics setup](#sdk-metrics-setup) and [Prometheus configuration for SDK metrics](#prometheus-configuration-for-sdk-metrics) sections, do the following: